asherikov/ccws/README.md

 - Override developer and vendor specific parameters by adding them to `make/config.mk`, available parameters can be found in the top section of `Makefile`.
-- Install dependencies using `make bp_install_build BUILD_PROFILE=<profile>`
-  targets, cross compilation profiles would require some extra steps as described below.
+- Install profile dependencies using `make bp_install_build BUILD_PROFILE=<profile>` targets, cross compilation profiles would require some extra steps as described below.
 In some minimalistic environments you may need to run `./ccws/tools/bin/bootstrap.sh` before using `bp_install_build` target in order to install `make` and other utils.
 - Clone packages in `src` subdirectory, or create new using `make new PKG=<pkg>`.
+- Install package dependencies using `make dep_install`.
+Dependencies can be installed selectively by providing package name with `PKG` parameter and/or dependency type with `CCWS_DEP_TYPE` (build|exec|test).

 Compilation
 -----------